bckohan/django-render-static/doc/source/quick.rst

         $> ./manage.py renderstatic render_static/urls.js --dest ./urls.js

-If this fails, you may need to add some :ref:`placeholders`.
+If this fails, you may need to add some :mod:`~render_static.placeholders`.

 The output can be more customized as well.
 For example your settings file might look like: